brombal/stylix-docs/markdown/keyframes.md

 # Keyframe animations

-Keyframe animations are easy to use in Stylix.
-But because they must be defined at the global level, Stylix provides some convenience helpers to make this easier to manage.
+Because CSS keyframes must be declared in the global scope, *it is possible* to define them Stylix using `useGlobalStyles()`.

-To avoid "polluting" the global scope with potentially conflicting animation names, Stylix can generate the animation's name for you with the `useKeyframes()` hook.
+However, to avoid "polluting" the global scope with potentially conflicting animation names, Stylix can generate the animation's name for you with the `useKeyframes()` hook.
 This hook returns the name of the animation, which you can pass to the `animation` or `animation-name` style props.

 ```tsx-render-app
 function App() {